OzuYatamutsu/project-overengineer/README.md

 classDef split fill:none,stroke:none,width:0,height:0;
 ```

-After phase 4, telemetry will be used to feed alerting and automated deployment decisions (such as canary).
+After Phase 4, telemetry will be used to feed alerting and automated deployment decisions (such as canary).

 ### Data Retention and Resolution